percona/pg_tde/documentation/docs/index/tde-limitations.md

     Avoid using `pg_rewind` or `pg_tde_rewind` on clusters where the source and destination nodes use **different** TDE keys.

+## `pg_upgrade` and encrypted relations

+!!! warning "Upgrading clusters that use TDE"

+    When upgrading PostgreSQL clusters that use TDE, ensure that the destination cluster is configured with the same TDE key providers and encryption configuration as the source cluster.

+    If the encryption configuration differs, the upgraded cluster may fail to access encrypted relations.

 ## Currently unsupported WAL tools

 The following tools are currently unsupported with `pg_tde` WAL encryption: